zendframework/zf3-web/README.md

 $ composer install
 ```

-After you need to build the cache files of the web site using the following
+After you need to build the configuration and cache files of the web site using
-command:
+the following command:

 ```bash
 php bin/build_cache.php
 ```

-This command will create the cache files under the folder `/data/cache`.
 After that you can execute the web site, for instance using the PHP web server:

 ```bash